Briny mussels, creamy lemony broth, garlic, shallots...could you ask for a better pairing of flavors?

 - 1 tablespoon all-purpose flour

-- 1/2 cup clam juice or fish stock
+- ½ cup clam juice, or seafood stock

 - 1 teaspoon dijon mustard